EnumType/HomeSystem/Plugin Interface.md

 - `String command` is the name of the command
 - `String[] args` are the arguments of the command split by a space

-The command needs to be registered as well where the first[^1] argument of `registerCommand` is the command name:
+The command needs to be registered as well where the first argument of `registerCommand` is the command name:[^1]
 ```java
 package net.test;